Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Comparisons, Predictions and Discussions

 \section{Comparisons, Predictions and Discussions}

-Comparing the obtained parameters in Tab.\ref{tabresult}, we observe that the Pomeron in our model ($\cg_{0}$ \& $\cg_{1}$) is more dominant than SDPM, while the $a_{2}$ Reggeon ($\cg_{a_{2}}$) contributes less than JPACM, and the unnatural exchanges ($\cg_{\mathbb{U}}$) contribute the least, which is the reason why the relative uncertainties of $b_{\mathbb{U}}$ and $\af'_{\mathbb{U}}$ are large.
-The relative uncertainties of the $5$ helicity parameters (except $\bt_{f_{2}2}$) are significant, similar to those of JPACM, since the fitting of the $9$ SDMEs is more difficult.
+Comparing the obtained parameters in Tab.\ref{tabresult} with those of JPACM, the Pomeron ($\mathfrak{g}_{0}$ \& $\mathfrak{g}_{1}$) in our model is more dominant while the $a_{2}$ Reggeon ($\mathfrak{g}_{a_{2}}$) contributes less, and the unnatural exchanges ($\mathfrak{g}_{\mathbb{U}}$) contribute the least, being the reason of the large relative uncertainties of $b_{\mathbb{U}}$ and $\alpha'_{\mathbb{U}}$.
+The relative uncertainties of the $5$ helicity parameters (except $\beta_{f_{2}2}$) are significant like JPACM since the fitting of the $9$ SDMEs is more difficult.
 The trajectory parameters will be discussed in Sec. \ref{secdisc}.
-The comparisons of our model with the experimental data and the previous models, and our circular SDMEs predictions are presented in Sec. \ref{seccomp}.